elbeardmorez/nixTools/backup/README.md

 # backup.sh

 ## description
-creates a 'hardlink-based' backup set with 10 of each of the four supported time interval types (hourly, daily, weekly, monthly). the use of hardlinks means the disk space footprint for the incremental sets is kept to a minimum - **there is no duplication of identical** files, which is in essence its sole raison d'être
+creates a 'hardlink-based' backup set with 10 of each of supported time interval types (hourly/daily/weekly/monthly or custom). the use of hardlinks means the disk space footprint for the incremental sets is kept to a minimum - **there is no duplication of identical** files, which is in essence its sole raison d'être

 ## usage
 ```